Month: February 2024

 Davos 2024: A glimpse through the eyes of an undergraduate student

-Victor Klippgen, an undergraduate student in the Department of Materials, recently attended The World Economic Forum at Davos 2024.
-In this blog post, he reflects on his experience, sharing more about the insights gained during the event.
+Victor recently attended the World Economic Forum at Davos 2024.
+In this blog post, he reflects on his experience and shares more insights he gained during the event.

 My involvement with Davos stemmed from my past work with Det Moderne India (DMI), a non-profit based in Norway.
-DMI extended an invitation for me to participate at Davos, where I was tasked with documenting the discussions of their roundtable event on sustainability through video and photography.
+DMI invited me to participate in Davos, where I was tasked with documenting the discussions of their roundtable event on sustainability through video and photography.

 Were there any particular sessions or speakers that made a lasting impression on you?

 Several sessions and speakers left a lasting impression on me.
 One highlight was having the opportunity to engage with two battery company CEOs over drinks, discussing the future of renewable energy and sustainable technology.
-Additionally, speaking at length with a graphene expert about AI methods to materials discovery was incredibly insightful, particularly as I plan to pursue further studies in computational materials science.
+Additionally, speaking with a graphene expert about AI methods for materials discovery was incredibly insightful, particularly as I plan to pursue further studies in computational materials science.

-Were there any significant trends, insights or global challenges that you found particularly relevant to your current studies or future career goals?
+Were there any trends you found particularly relevant to your current studies or future career goals?

 AI technology was a major trend at Davos this year, capturing my interest for its potential to accelerate materials discovery and enhance the accuracy of electronic structure calculations.
 Before AI, computational methods for predicting the properties of materials encountered significant accuracy issues for certain systems and were limited to a few hundred atoms.
 However, the advent of machine learning is revolutionising the landscape.
 The introduction of AI to materials discovery and electronic structure calculations is particularly exciting, and I hope to contribute to this rapidly advancing field in the future.